awslabs/graphstorm/graphstorm-processing/docs/source/usage/example.rst

 ------------------------

 Once the processing and re-partitioning jobs are done, we can examine the outputs they created.
+The output will be compatible with the `Chunked Graph Format of DistDGL <https://docs.dgl.ai/guide/distributed-preprocessing.html#chunked-graph-format>`_ and can be used downstream to create a partitioned graph.

 .. code-block:: bash